TZstatsADS/Fall2018-Proj1-ouyangfangqi/README.md

 Term: Fall 2018

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: The science of happiness
-+ This project is conducted by [your name]
++ This project is conducted by [fangqi ouyang]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] The happiness becomes one of the most poupular topics in human's life.
+I might say everyone is in the pursuit of happines.
+But what makes us feel happy?
+In this project, we use the natural langauge processing and text mining techniques to explore the patterns behind happy moments.
+What are type of words and sentences widely used in HappyDB?
+How emotional are the contents?
+What are major categories of happy moments?
+Is there any difference on the categories of happy moments between 24 hours period and 3-months period, female and male, married and not married,old and young?

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.